wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 #### Key Observations
 - When clusters are exhausted, the queue grows linearly but at a slower rate, eventually stabilising around 70
-- New clusters are added relatively quickly during autoscaling
+- New clusters are added relatively quickly during autoscaling (within a few minutes)
 - During autoscaling, response time (P95) may spike briefly, but stabilizes once the new clusters are active
+- This is a very expensive configuration.
+- P99 is really bad for query A, and not too bad for query B. It implies that the slower query suffers more when the load is high.
+- THe max value, indicating the worst query execution times are shockingly bad for both queries.

 ---